 This Herb Roasted Spatchcock Chicken has minimal prep & cooks in just 45mins.
 Mouthwateringly tender & packed full of flavour, this truly is the BEST spatchcock chicken recipe!

-Plus the veg you’re cooking it with cooks at a nicer rate.
+- Veg – Because it cooks so quickly, the veg you’re cooking it with cooks at a nicer rate.
 I find that if you’re cooking meat for 1hour+ the veg usually doesn’t come out in the best way.

-How to make Garlic Herb Butter
+How to make Garlic Herb Butter (quick summary)

 - Place your butter in a bowl and bring it to room temp (or microwave until soft enough to mash).